rust-lang/rfcs/text/3691-trusted-publishing-cratesio.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should crate owners be able to configure the allowed token scopes for a Trusted Publisher configuration?
+- ~~Should crate owners be able to configure the allowed token scopes for a Trusted Publisher configuration?~~
-    - We could default to `publish-new` and `publish-update`, but maybe it's best to allow this to be configurable?
+    - ~~We could default to `publish-new` and `publish-update`, but maybe it's best to allow this to be configurable?~~
+    - _Initially, all Trusted Publisher Configurations will default to `publish-update` with no option to change this.
+After some of the implementations in [Future Possibilities](#future-possibilities) are completed, this can be expanded to allow configuration of additional scopes._
-- How long should an access token derived from the ID token exchange be valid for?
+- ~~How long should an access token derived from the ID token exchange be valid for?~~
+    - _We will provide a long enough lifetime initially for access tokens.
+We may also allow this to be configured in the Trusted Publisher Configuration.
+Regardless of the lifetime, the action that performs the token exchange will issue a request to revoke the token at the end of the workflow.

 ### Out of Scope
 [out-of-scope]: #out-of-scope